-NAEA Advisory, a free NAEA member benefit, translates research and theory into practice for the K-12 NAEA member.
+NAEA Advisory, an exclusive NAEA member benefit, translates research and theory into practice for the K-12 visual arts educator.

 K-12 teachers are encouraged to submit papers.
 Topics might include strategies for instruction and student learning; strategies for classroom organization and behavior management; assessment procedures related to art learning; incorporation of the National Visual Arts Standards into existing state and local curricula; alternative methods for teaching using technology; art instruction and higher-order thinking; issues related to teacher preparation; the incorporation of multiple-intelligences theories; conducting research in the art classroom; instructional practices in other cultures; and, art instruction in community contexts.